leonp/leonp.github.io/blog/web/_posts/2016-02-28-5-day-sprint-clear-left-self-service.md

 ## Background

-We're replacing the self-service machines customers use to check out and return books in libraries (in this respect libraries are years ahead of supermarkets).
+We're replacing the self-service machines customers use to check out and return books in libraries.
+The machines were installed about 8 years ago (in this respect libraries are years ahead of supermarkets).

-A lot has changed in the last 8 years &#8211; there was no such thing as an iPad and the world wasn't quite as connected to the internet as it is now.
+A lot has changed in the last 8 years &#8211; in 2008 there was no such thing as an iPad and the world wasn't quite as connected to the internet as it is now.

 <figure>